HotCakeX/Harden-Windows-Security/Rationale.md

 ### If you want even more security and control, you have at least 2 more options:

-1. you can either use **Smart App Control**, which deploys an automatic and AI based WDAC policy that uses Intelligent Security Graph to authorize safe and reputable applications and files and blocks unknown and malicious files.
+1. you can either use **[Smart App Control](https://learn.microsoft.com/en-us/windows/apps/develop/smart-app-control/overview)**, which deploys an automatic and AI based WDAC policy that uses [Intelligent Security Graph](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/design/use-wdac-with-intelligent-security-graph) to authorize safe and reputable applications and files and blocks unknown and malicious files.

-2. Use WDACConfig module to deploy a WDAC policy and have even more control over the operation of the Windows Defender Application Control.
+2. Use [WDACConfig module](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDACConfig) to deploy a WDAC policy and have even more control over the operation of the Windows Defender Application Control.

 These methods will create multiple layers of security; also known as defense in depth.
-You have an option to create Kernel-level Zero-Trust strategy for your system (Explained below in the BYOVD section).
+Additionally, you can create [Kernel-level Zero-Trust strategy](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-policy-for-BYOVD-Kernel-mode-only-protection) for your system.

 If there will ever be a zero-day vulnerability in one or even some of the security layers, there will still be enough layers left to protect your device.
 It's impossible to penetrate all of them.